patricksurry/eastern-front-1941/doc/howitworks.md

 <table><td>

-:point_right: This comment confused me for quite a while.
+:information_source: This comment confused me for quite a while.
 But IFR is just calculated as the average of the overall force ratio and a non-negative local force ratio which isn't stored, i.e. IFR = (LFR + OFR)/2.
 LFR is zero if any only if there are no nearby enemies,